eclipse-apoapsis/ort-server/website/docs/architecture/authorization.md

 To manage user access, users should be added to the groups created for the entities.
 For example, to give a user read access to the organization with the id "1", the user should be added to the group "ORGANIZATION_1_READERS".
-Assigning roles directly to users is not recommended, because the role definitions could change with any update of the ORT Server, for example, by adding or removing permissions, or changing which permissions belong to a role.
+Assigning roles directly to users is not recommended because the role definitions could change with any update of the ORT Server, for example, by adding or removing permissions, or changing which permissions belong to a role.
 If a user is added to a group, the ORT Server [ensures](#keycloak-synchronization) that the group always has the correct roles and permissions assigned.

 Please note that it is possible to configure a prefix for group names, so the actual group names could be different to those used in this documentation.